Users of the Apple News service were until now indistinguishable from the ones surfing through web views of in-app browsers.

 Publishers who are interested in more detailed tracking of their Apple News readership across all versions of iOS can modify their syndication feeds to include tracking information when the User-Agent matches “AppleNewsBot”.
 For example, by including a Google Analytics tracking tag or a custom metric tag in their links.

 Are you interested in learning more technical details about the Apple News service?
-Read my other article on how AppleNewsBot really isn’t fond of encryption certificates from the free certificate authority Let’s Encrypt.
+Read my other article on how AppleNewsBot isn’t fond of encryption certificates from the free certificate authority Let’s Encrypt.